winitzki/scall/tutorial/programming_dhall.md

     in λ(m : Natural) → Natural/fold m (Natural → Natural) iterate increment
 ```

-Ackermann's  function grows extremely quickly with its arguments; for instance, $A(4, 4)$ is of the order $2^{2^{2^65536}}$, which is far too large to be directly evaluated.
+Ackermann's  function grows extremely quickly with its arguments; for instance, the value $A(4, 4)$ is of the order $2^{2^{2^{65536}}}$ and is far too large to be directly evaluated.
 The significance of Ackermann's function for the mathematical theory of computation is that it is not a **primitive recursive function**; that is, it cannot be computed by a program containing only loops over integers.
-The implementation in Dhall uses loops over function values (of type `Natural → Natural`), which escapes the specific limitations of primitive recursive functions.
+The implementation in Dhall uses loops over _function_ values (of type `Natural → Natural`), which escapes the specific limitations of primitive recursive functions.
-Nevertheless, termination of this function is theoretically guaranteed (as for all Dhall functions).
+Nevertheless, termination of the code is theoretically guaranteed (as for all Dhall functions).

-In the context of Dhall, the significance of Ackermann's function is to show a short example of "pathological" Dhall code whose evaluation is theoretically guaranteed to terminate, but in practice will take time beyond any imaginable limit.
+In the context of Dhall, the significance of Ackermann's function is to show a short example of "pathological" Dhall code whose evaluation is   guaranteed to terminate, but in practice will take time beyond any imaginable limit.
 It is also an example of what we will later call a **rogue expression**.
 By this we mean an expression that does not obviously include any large numbers or huge strings, and yet its evaluation cannot complete due to time or memory exhaustion.